X-Force: Hide/Fear

 Cable and the X-Force who have barely survived their ordeal with Volga, track a team of British special forces into the desert.
 The team is tracking terrorists known as the Quaddees.
 It turns out Volga sold his tech to both the British and the Quaddees.
 X-Force begins abducting the team, but are attacked by Pete Wisdom, Meggan, and Excalibur from MI-13.
 Soon the Quaddees kidnap one member of the team, so the three groups decide to work together.
 Psylocke is able to find out that the super-powered British Special forces team will all die soon from Volga's tech, so the team sacrifices themselves so MI-13 and X-Force can escape.
 They also learn that there's a secret organization called the Yellow Eye spying on all mutants, who also kidnapped Domino.
 This series also retcons multiple X-Men backstories with the introduction of ForgetMeNot.
 His power is to immediately be forgotten by anybody who speaks with him and to be completely unnoticed by people around him unless he acknowledges them.
 Only Xavier knows of his existence—even setting a psychic alarm clock to check in with ForgetMeNot every hour to remind him somebody remembers him.
-He hangs around the X-Mansion repelling attackers and saving the X-Men multiple times, without them realizing it and blaming it on dumb luck or deus ex machina.
+He hangs around the X-Mansion repelling attackers and saving the X-Men multiple times, without them realizing it and blaming it on dumb luck or a deus ex machina.
 Dr. Nemesis, using an algorithm based on blurs in camera footage and missing toilet paper at the X-Mansion creates a teleporter to bring ForgetMeNot to the X-Force base on an abandoned S.H.I.E.L.D.
 Helicarrier.
 The team has great difficulty catching ForgetMeNot, since whenever he hides they forgot about him then take a coffee break, where a prerecorded video by Dr. Nemesis plays reminding them to find ForgetMeNot.
 This turns into a vicious cycle, almost like a time loop, until ForgetMeNot realizes that he was brought here to trick the Yellow Eye spybots (which look like tiny gnats) into allowing himself to be tracked, place a reverse tracking beacon on one and then the drone will forget him immediately and not self-destruct.
 This plan works; however, Fantomex then kills ForgetMeNot.
 Stating that he knew about him all the time since he has three brains and nanobots in his brain.
 Fantomex says he does it because he is evil and bored.
 The ships cleaning bots sweep away ForgetMeNot's body and Dr. Nemesis forgets speaking with him and assumes he figured out how to track the spybots on his own.